permutationlock/path_coloring_bgl/README.md

  Graph Library.

 ## Requirements
- The boost libraries and a compiler that supports the C++11 standard.
+ The [Boost Libraries](http://www.boost.org/) and a compiler that supports the C++11 standard.
 The provided makefiles use GCC by default; other compilers may be specified by changing the appropriate variable.